hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 	Note the ID.

-9. On the controller, execute the following command to remove the entry from “neutron agent-list”
+9. On the controller, execute the following command to remove the entry from `neutron agent-list`.

 		neutron agent-delete <ovsvapp_agent_id>